netzke/netzke-core/README.md

     this.netzkeLoadComponent('users');

-this will load the "users" component and [add](http://docs.sencha.com/ext-js/4-1/#!/api/Ext.container.Container-method-add) it to the current container.
+this will load the "users" component and add it to the current container.

-For more details on dynamic component loading refer to inline docs of [javascript/ext.js](https://github.com/netzke/netzke-core/blob/master/javascripts/ext.js).
+For more details on dynamic component loading refer to [netzkeLoadComponent docs](http://api.netzke.org/client/classes/Netzke.Base.html#method_netzkeLoadComponent).

-For more details on composition refer to [Netzke::Core::Composition](http://rdoc.info/github/netzke/netzke-core/Netzke/Core/Composition).
+For more details on composition refer to [Netzke::Core::Composition](http://www.rubydoc.info/github/netzke/netzke-core/Netzke/Core/Composition).

 ## Actions, toolbars, and menus

-Actions are [used by Ext JS]("http://docs.sencha.com/ext-js/4-1/#!/api/Ext.Action") to share functionality and state among multiple buttons and menu items.
+Actions are used by Ext JS to share functionality and state among multiple buttons and menu items.
 Define actions with the `action` class method:

 ```ruby
 action :show_report do |c|